🕰️ Est. reading time: 2 minutes

 Design Buddy is a free, reader-supported publication.

-Subscribe to get my next post in your inbox, and if you enjoy the content, a small pledge for ☕️ coffee would help me keep creating quality content.
+Subscribe to receive my next post in your inbox.
+If you enjoy the content, a small pledge for a ☕️ cup of coffee would help me continue creating quality content.
 Thank you!

 “Design thrives on tensions.
 If you let conflicting ideas coexist, you create fertile ground for opportunity.”